shelojara/statspout/README.md

 Finally, whenever your repository is needed, we will call the `Create()` method, in there you'll have to provide us with an instance of your repository, and that's it!

-Take notice that your repository **has to be safe to be used concurrently**.
+Notice that your repository **has to be safe to be used concurrently**.